eoxyar/autofill-hivepress/README.md

 Issue with the select type, when we switch to an earlier selected field of other conditional dropdown group, will show the earler selected option not a default option, to force us to make a new selection.
-Need a click to on another option to activate the trigger.Need to improve with code to clear the group or set again to default value of dropdown when load, forceing user to make a new click, activating the copy script.
+Need a click to on another option to activate the trigger.Need to improve with code to clear the group or set again to default value of dropdown when load, forcing user to make a new click, activating the copy script.